Purchasing Options

 STEM Projects - International High Schools

-Sustainable Funding Model - To help schools provide the pinball machine project to students on an ongoing basis, the finished machine is a commercially viable product that can reasonably be sold for the cost price to an interested party.
+Sustainable Funding Model - To help schools provide the pinball machine project to students on an ongoing basis, the finished machine is a commercially viable product that can reasonably be sold for the Kits total price to an interested party.
 Therefore, when sold as a finished pinball the kits are zero cost to schools.

 STEM Projects - Australian High Schools